yamadapc/react-style-benchmark/README.md

 difference between the solutions is so huge the results are still indicative of the issue I'm trying to surface.

+Additionally, I used a very high CPU slowdown factor (8x), on my computer, for this page, all the solutions take well under 100ms to render.

+I couldn't set-up a codegen set-up with 10k rules because possibly one of the CSS-in-JS builds considerably slows down with the number of rules.

 ## Why?
 In my experience, CSS-in-JS is several times slower than very old standard styling solutions at scale.
 A solution with good performance **can** be built,